 - Real estate investors generate monthly cash flow averaging $200-800 per unit after expenses, unlike dividend stocks paying quarterly.

-Investment Performance Factors That Drive Long-Term Returns
+Factors of Investment Performance That Drive Long-Term Returns

 Economic Indicators That Influence Investment Decision Making